BonsaiDen/JavaScript-Garden/doc/prototype.md

 ### In conclusion

 It is a **must** to understand the prototypical inheritance model completely before writing complex code which makes use of it.
-Also, watching the length of the prototype chains and breaking them up if necessary can avoid possible performance issues.
+Also, watch the length of the prototype chains and break them up if necessary to avoid possible performance issues.
 Further, the native prototypes should **never** be extended unless it is for the sake of compatibility with newer JavaScript features.